bitaemi/rxjs-reactive-patterns/README.md

     ]
 })
 ```
-Declaring a **service locally** in a component, we are going to have, **for each instance of that component, a distict instance of the service**,
+Declaring a **service locally** in a component, we are going to have, **for each instance of that component, a distinct instance of the service**,

 and, obviously,that instance is visible only in a certion section of a page.
 And if those services happen to contain state that is used by that